ryanspice/spice.js/README.md

 ### isometric

-Using mutliple arrays to store map background and object data.
+Using multiple arrays to store map background and object data.
 This example previews scaling and panning an isometric randomly generated map.

 teaching points: <i>sprites, blitting, viewport, drawing and working with isometric data</i>